AN ITINERARY TO WHAT TO DO IN THE DOLOMITES

 Personally, I think the Dolomites offer good value for the money compared to other European countries, like Switzerland and Austria.
 You get to see a lot for your money, the food isn’t as expensive, and the accommodations are not as pricey as in other parts of central Europe.

-Okay, let´s get started, here are some of the most beautiful places in the Dolomites.
+Okay, let´s get started, here are some of the most beautiful places and the best things to do in the Dolomites.
 As you can see, you can easily exchange the days and activities and aren’t stuck to a certain route.

 Day 1 in the Dolomites